-The Master of Education with Certification program allows individuals with baccalaureate degrees to earn a master's degree while completing teacher certification requirements in early childhood-grade six, middle school or high school.
+The M.Ed. with a concentration in certification allows individuals with baccalaureate degrees to earn a master's degree while completing teacher certification requirements in early childhood through grade six, middle school or high school.
 Core courses expand participants' understandings of the psychological, social and cultural contexts of education.
+Individuals are admitted to the program as part of a cohort group; a new cohort begins each summer.
+Students must complete 36 hours of graduate study.